 News, research and experts from the University of Melbourne

-The Victorian Government, global genomics company Illumina and the University of Melbourne have partnered to establish the Illumina-University of Melbourne Genomics Hub.
-Its goal is to use genomics research to develop personalised treatments for diseases such as cancer.
+The Illumina-University of Melbourne Genomics Hub aims to use genomics research to help develop personalised treatments for diseases such as cancer.

 The Australian Institutes for Infectious Diseases and Global Health will be established in the Melbourne Biomedical Precinct.
 The $550 million facility will strengthen Australia’s capacity to respond to current and future pandemics such as COVID-19, as well as local and global infectious diseases.

 Dr Anthony Fauci joins Conversations on COVID-19: The global view, a new series exploring the pandemic and its effects.

 Nominate eligible books for digitisation, and help the Untapped project make out-of-print Australian books available to new audiences.

 Professor Terry O’Brien will describe research and efforts to reduce the risk of sudden unexplained death in people with epilepsy.
 Register now.

 People with multiple sclerosis and the medical community have two evidence-based guides on lifestyle changes that can reduce the impact of the disease.

 A new booklet about indigenous plant use aims to share Indigenous knowledge with people living in Victoria.